Please ensure Javascript is enabled for purposes of website accessibility

 Does Junk Smiths handle decluttering junk removal?

 Absolutely.
-We pick up furniture, appliances, electronics, yard waste, construction debris, and general household junk.
+We pick up furniture, appliances, electronics, yard waste, construction debris, and general household junk anywhere in Orange County and Los Angeles.
 Just point to what goes and we take care of the rest.
-Book your free estimate here.
+Book your free estimate here or call us at 714-369-8886.

 Junk Smiths Logo for Business